 These delicious ground beef wontons with green onion contain ground beef and green onions of course, along with soy sauce and more.
-You can either steam or simmer them, and you can even freeze them and cook them from frozen whenever you have a wonton craving!
+You can either steam or simmer them.
+They are also freezer friendly so thaw and cook them from frozen whenever you have a wonton craving!
 If you are wondering just how versatile wontons are the answer is… very!
 They can be steamed, boiled, baked or deep fried, and they can be filled with all kinds of wonderful fillings.

 Pork and shrimp make a typical filling, while other wonton recipes like Crab Rangoon wontons are also popular.
-Then there are beef recipes such as this one, and beef is both filling and rich-tasting, so you can be assured of a very tasty result.
-Try this ground beef wontons with green onion recipe if you want some Chinese comfort food which is sure to put a smile on your face.
+Then there are beef recipes such as this one.
+Since beef is both filling and rich-tasting, you can be assured of a very tasty result.
+Try this ground beef wontons with green onion recipe if you want some Chinese comfort food.
+I promise it will put a smile on your face.

-Wontons can be fiddly to make and sometimes you only want to make 6 or 8 of them, for an appetizer or for wonton soup recipes, so it is worth making a big batch and freezing them, then you just need to pull them out of the freezer and cook them when the wonton mood strikes you.
+Wontons can be fiddly to make and sometimes you only want to make 6 or 8 of them, for an appetizer or for wonton soup recipes.
+For this reason it’s worth making a big batch and freezing them.
+Then you just need to pull them out of the freezer and cook them when the wonton mood strikes you.
 Consider that for this ground beef wontons with green onion recipe.

 - 1 ½ lbs (750g) lean ground (minced) beef

 - 1 egg

 - 1 teaspoon minced ginger

 - Mix the ground beef with the garlic, ginger, egg and green onions and use your bare hands to combine everything.
 Mix the sesame oil, soy sauce, salt and pepper together and pour this into the beef mixture.
 Mix well.
 Lay out the wonton wrappers and divide the beef mixture between them (you can do them one by one, using about a tablespoon of filling in each, or lay them all out if you have a big work surface).